CygnusNetworks/ast-vcard-callerid-lookup/README.md

 Phone numbers are matched, validated and normalized agains the Google Phonenumber Library.
 If no match is found, shorter phonenumbers ending with 0 are matched for Company/Organization records.
 Lets say you have a Company/Organization Something with some phone number ...47110 in your vCards and have some caller calling with ...471129 it will match this against the company phone number, if no contact for ...471129 is present.
 This might only be useful in countries with non fixed number lengths.
-The resulting text is set to the Asterisk variable CALLERID_VCARD.
+The resulting text is set to the Asterisk variables:

+ - CALLERID_VCARD - Full text for ex.: Jon Smith [W] (Somecompany)
+ - CALLERID_VCARD_ORG - Somecompany
+ - CALLERID_VCARD_FULLNAME - Jon Smith

 ## Dependencies